ethanbalgobin/acme-bank-project/README.md

 ## Contributing

 Contributions are welcome!
-Please follow the [contribution guidelines](../CONTRIBUTING.md).
+Feel free to create a pull request and await approval!

 ## License